varun-sharma1/e-retail/README.md

 The project folders are divided into three sections namely:

-- ecart-frontend
+- e-retail-frontend
-- ecart-backend
+- e-retail-backend
 - docs

 As the name suggests, the respective folders contain the relevant frontend and backend code files.

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install ecart-backend using the requirements.txt file in the backend folder.
-Traverse into the ecart-backend folder and use the following command to install the backend:
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install e-retail-backend using the requirements.txt file in the backend folder.
+Traverse into the e-retail-backend folder and use the following command to install the backend:

 ```terminal
 pip install -r requirements.txt
 ```

-Once the installation is done, traverse into the ecart folder inside ecart-backend and run the backend application using the following command:
+Once the installation is done, traverse into the e-retail folder inside e-retail-backend and run the backend application using the following command:

 ```terminal
 python manage.py runserver
 ```

-Use the package manager [npm](https://www.npmjs.com/) to install ecart-frontend using the requirements.txt file in the backend folder.
-Traverse into the ecart-frontend folder and use the following command to install the backend:
+Use the package manager [npm](https://www.npmjs.com/) to install e-retail-frontend using the requirements.txt file in the backend folder.
+Traverse into the e-retail-frontend folder and use the following command to install the backend:

 ```terminal
 npm install